Winner Gaelic Football:

 Admission is free.

-Concessions from Griener's Sub Shop and Byrne's Pizza, and beer from Daredevil brewing will be for sale at the fields.
+Concessions from Greiner's Subs, and beer from Bier Brewery company will be for sale at the fields.

 Irish hurling is a sport with roots dating 3000 years ago.
 The sport is played on a large field by players each carrying a stick, traditionally made of ash.
 The point is to score a goal by striking a ball (sliotar) into a soccer-sized goal, or a point by hitting it above.
 Hurling is known as the fastest field sport in the world.